FREE SHIPPING ON ORDERS OVER $20 - FREE HEALTHY SNACK WITH EVERY PURCHASE

 There's not a lot you can do about the altitude, but there's a lot you can do to increase your energy, and chances of having an enjoyable trip.
 Continue reading and learn what to eat in high altitude.

-Increase Carbohydrates For Energy
+Increase Carbohydrates for Quick Energy

 When it comes to nutrition, training at altitude increases the use of carbohydrates for energy compared to training at sea level.
 Your body is just going to be a bit less efficient and will therefore need more readily-available sources of energy.